OlegWock/inject-react-anywhere/README.md

 If you have bugs to report — create an [issue](https://github.com/OlegWock/inject-react-anywhere/issues).
 And if you ready to code some features yourself — feel free to make pull request (but please create issue with description of intended changes so we can discuss optimal way to implement it).

+## Breaking changes in 2.x.x

+* Style injectors now should accept one extra parameter `stylesWrapper` (div element) and if possible inject styles into this node.
+Built-in style injectors were updated to support this.
+This change required to support mirroring of styles and portalling part of component into different shadow dom.
+While you should be able to upgrade without any changes, this is considered breaking change thus bump to 2.0.0.

 ## Motivation

 I mainly develop browser extensions.
 And I find React very useful when it comes to building UI more complex than three inputs and two buttons.
 And sometimes (a lot of times actually) you need to inject that component into 3rd party site, which you don't control.
 I spent enough time debugging cases when styles from parent were affecting my widget.